Bakuchiol Skincare: An Effective Alternative to Retinol?November 18, 2021

 Always do a patch test before trying out the products on your face, including bakuchiol skincare.
 What I tell my patients is they can apply the product over the inner aspect of your arm overnight.
 If you want to be more careful, you can apply it under the chin as that’s still part of the facial skin.
 Some individuals have more sensitive facial skin than body skin.
 Certainly, if you have an allergic reaction, you’re going to see redness, swelling and irritation.
 However, if you have irritation, which is more often the case with retinols and retinoids, then that’s an adverse event that will only show up only after repeated use.

 Book an appointment with Dr. Teo Wan Lin for your dermatology concern.
-Or check out Dr.TWL Dermaceuticals’ Customised Mask Bar System which allows you to personalise dermatologist recommended skincare actives for your particular skin concern.Tags: Anti-Ageing, Skincare, Wrinkles
+Or check out Dr.TWL Dermaceuticals’ Customised Mask Bar System which allows you to personalise dermatologist recommended skincare actives for your particular skin concern.Tags: ~All Topics, Anti-Ageing, Skincare, Wrinkles